Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Examples of 1-D Systems

 The function $\hf$ corresponds to updating the LLRs of the bits taking into account the repetition of the bits and the function $\hg$ corresponds to a soft cancellation step.
 In each case the resulting message LLR values are (symmetric) Gaussian distributed and the density evolution update corresponds to the input-output map of the effective variances of the equivalent AWGN channel.
-The iterations can be initialized with $x = \infty.$
+The iterations can be initialized with $z = \infty$ although a single iteration will reduce it to $\sigma^2 + \alpha.$

 The DE corresponding to the message passing decoder will converge to the solution of \eqref{eqn:cdmaFP} having the largest magnitude.
-Hence for $\alpha \le \alpha_{\text{crit}}$ the BP decoder will not generally achieve optimal performance.
+Hence for $\alpha \ge \alpha_{\text{crit}}$ the BP decoder will not generally achieve optimal performance.

-In \cite{ScT11} the authors further introduce spatial coupling.
+In \cite{ScT11} the authors further modify the scheme to introduce spatial coupling.
 The basic construction uses a chain of instances of the above system and couples them by exchanging bits between neighboring instances

 The spatially coupled version of \eqref{eqn:cdmaFP} (corresponding to local uniform coupling of width $W$) appearing in \cite{ScT11} reads